 Brunswick Community College assists students in making plans to transfer to 4-year colleges or universities.
-However, each student is responsible for contacting the schools to which one may apply for admission and should obtain information in writing about transfer admission procedures and requirements.
+However, each student is responsible for contacting the schools to which they intend to apply to obtain information in writing about transfer admission procedures and requirements.